- School Events

 Teams read books from a pre-selected list.
 The lists vary depending on grade level.
 In the fall, teams gather to compete.
-Our Competition includes rounds of written questions about the books and matching titles with authors.
-Most competition questions begin with the words, "In which book" Correct answers include the title.
+The Battle competition includes rounds of written questions about the books and matching titles with authors.
+Most competition questions begin with the words, "In which book…?"
+Correct answers include the title.

 Before registering, please, please, please, talk with your child about being a committed teammate.
-Every year I have students register and then change their mind.
-This leaves his/her teammates in an unfortunate situation.
+Every year, students register and then change their mind.
+This change leaves their partner in a tough spot.